ProfessionalsRobert A. Atkins

 - Massage Envy Franchising in multi-plaintiff consumer deception and personal injury lawsuits in state courts in California, Florida, New Jersey and many other states.

 Bob has litigated high-profile disputes over corporate control and management, including the representation of AIG, the litigations between Hollinger and its former CEO Lord Conrad Black, and the thwarted hostile takeover of True North Communications.

-In addition to his commercial practice, Bob regularly litigates voting rights cases and Constitutional challenges to voter registration and identification laws.
+In addition to his commercial practice, Bob regularly litigates voting rights cases and Constitutional lawsuits involving gerrymandering, one-person/one-vote, and voter suppression.
 Bob serves as the Co-Chair of the Board of the Brennan Center for Justice at New York University School of Law.